Rain, hail or thunderstorm can be a matter of great concern for the normal human being, but not for hikers.

-The trail offers several routes laden with volcanic landscaped, copper colored rhyolite peaks, steaming fumaroles and of course lush green landscapes.
+The trail offers several routes laden with volcanic landscaped, copper-colored rhyolite peaks, steaming fumaroles and of course lush green landscapes.

 Summer is the best time to head out for this track.

-We couldn’t find a picture that would describe Iceland views to its fullest, we just couldn’t sleep if we deprived the world from seeing this beautiful scene from “Secret Life of Walter Mitty”.
+We couldn’t find a picture that would describe Iceland views to its fullest, we just couldn’t sleep if we deprived the world of seeing this beautiful scene from “Secret Life of Walter Mitty”.
 (Plus, our admin adores longboards)